abdullah-4Mohammed/chatbot-RAG/README.md

 ```

 ### Prepare for Ingestion
+note: for windows : For running shell scripts and general development, it's recommended to install a full-featured Linux distribution like Ubuntu, Debian, or CentOS.
+You can install these from the Microsoft Store.

 Place the `.pdf` documents you want to ingest in `./documents`.
 Start the upload to the S3 bucket with the following
+note: for windows :
 ```bash
 ./10-ingest.sh <your-stack-name>
 ```